What is Data Analytics?

 Opportunities of Data Analytics in 2024

-Data analytics offers several opportunities in 2024, such as:
+Data analytics offers several opportunities in 2024, despite challenges in data analytics, such as:

 Augmented Analytics and Conversational AI

-Continuous intelligence and real-time insights are capabilities that enable and support the timely and dynamic data analytics.
-It is the integration and application of data analytics in the business operations and processes, as well as in the decision making and actions.
-Real-time insights are the generation and delivery of data analytics in the moment and context of need, as well as in response to the changes and events.
+Continuous intelligence and real-time insights are capabilities that enable and support timely and dynamic data analytics.
+It is the integration and application of data analytics in business operations and processes, as well as in decision-making and actions.
+Real-time insights are the generation and delivery of data analytics at the moment and context of need, as well as in response to changes and events.
 These capabilities in data collection foster responsiveness, adaptability, and proactive approaches in various scenarios and situations.

 Conclusion